Judge fines prison system over handling of records request - Philly

 HARRISBURG, Pa.
-(AP) - A Pennsylvania judge is requiring the prison system to pay $1,500 over its response to a request for information about how a fly ash dump and possible water contamination may be affecting inmate health.
+(AP) - A Pennsylvania judge is requiring the prison system to pay $1,500 for delayed and incomplete responses to a newspaper's request for information about how a fly ash dump and possible water contamination may be affecting inmate health.

-Commonwealth Court Judge Robert Simpson sided last week with the Uniontown Herald-Standard , saying the Department of Corrections delayed access to public records for three years.
+Commonwealth Court Judge Robert Simpson sided last week with the Uniontown Herald-Standard , saying the Corrections Department delayed public-records access for three years.

 The fine is the most allowed under the Right-to-Know Law .

-Simpson says he may also make the agency pay the paper's legal costs.
+Simpson says he may also make the agency pay the newspaper's legal costs.

 The judge is giving the Corrections Department about a month to produce pharmacy reports and chronic care clinic records.